Eyewitness (American TV series): Production

 Principal photography commenced on April 25, 2016 and wrapped on August 8, 2016.
 The majority of filming took place in Parry Sound, Ontario.
 Filming also took place in McKellar, Rosseau, Seguin, Magnetawan, and Bracebridge.

 On March 1, 2017, USA Network confirmed the series would be canceled because it did not hold as much of the Law & Order: Special Victims Unit audience as the network had hoped.

 Reception

 Critical response

 Eyewitness received positive to mixed reviews.
-On review aggregator website Rotten Tomatoes, the series has a 83% "certified fresh" rating based on 12 critics.
+On review aggregator website Rotten Tomatoes, the series has a 83% rating based on 12 critics.
 On Metacritic, it has a weighted average score of 58 out of 100, based on 11 critics.

 Ratings

 In Nielsen's Live+Same Day ratings, the miniseries attained a 0.17 in the 18-49 demographic and 639,000 total viewers.